This post includes affiliate links

 The Story: Five students at the Bayview High School who barely know each other walk into detention, but only four of them walk out alive.
 Someone killed Simon, the creator of the gossip app of the school, everyone had a motive but who was it?

-Comparing to the other books this one is a lighter crime story for younger readers.
+Compared to the other books this one is a lighter crime story for younger readers.
 It’s written from the different perspectives of the four other students and the book has everything you need.
 Lots of secrets, interesting storylines, diversity and some sweet love moments.
 One of us is lying is a great book with some really enjoyable plot twists.

 Begin Again – Mona Kasten